Nuitka/Nuitka-website/doc/doc/commercial.rst

                Obfuscate contained program constants data

-               Your encryption keys, your program texts, your library usages, all expose textual information, that can be valuable input in Reverse Engineering.
+               Your encryption keys, your program texts, your library usages, all expose textual information that can be valuable input in Reverse Engineering.

-               Normally these constants are plain and readable in the created programs (and of course your Python source code or bytecode).
+               With **Nuitka**, these constants are plain and readable in the compiled programs, just like in your **Python** source code or its bytecode.

-               Compiling with Nuitka gives you protection of the code, but with the data being easily readable, it will be less effective.
+               Compiling with **Nuitka** protects the source code, but with the data still being easily readable, it will be less effective than **Nuitka Commercial**, which goes all the way.

                :doc:`Read more.... <commercial/protect-constants-data>`

            .. grid-item-card::  Contained Data Files

-               Another aspect of data protection are your data files.
-When your program includes data files to work on, these are normally visible in the file system.
-This unnecessarily exposes your program, sometimes, e.g. via QML files of Qt, your program behavior can be changed by an attacker modifying these files, or they can copy their content easily.
+               Another aspect of data protection is your data files.
+When your program includes data files to work with, these have to be visible in the file system.
+These files unnecessarily expose your program to risks.
+For example, via QML files of Qt, your program behavior can be changed by an attacker modifying these files, or they can copy their content easily.

-               Therefore Nuitka commercial allows you to embed data files as part of the program constants and protect it in the same way as other constants.
-Without these files accessible, the attacker will not have these an an attack vector.
+               Therefore, **Nuitka Commercial** allows you to embed data files as part of the program constants and protect them that way.
+Without these files, the attacker cannot use them as an attack vector.

                :doc:`Read more.... <commercial/protect-data-files>`